Last updated 6 December 2023

-Reduced-risk products include vaping (using an e-cigarette), Swedish snus (small pouches of special tobacco placed under the upper lip), nicotine pouches (similar to snus but without tobacco) and heated tobacco products (which heat tobacco without burning it).
+Reduced-risk nicotine products fall on a ‘continuum of risk’.
+They include vaping (using an e-cigarette), Swedish snus (small pouches of special tobacco placed under the upper lip), nicotine pouches (similar to snus but without tobacco) and heated tobacco products (which heat tobacco without burning it).

 Safer nicotine products can supplement traditional tobacco control strategies which target complete quitting.

 Tobacco harm reduction is no different to other harm reduction strategies which are generally very effective and widely accepted.
 These include methadone for heroin users, clean needle exchange programs and even car seat belts.

 Tobacco harm reduction is one of the three pillars of Australia’s National Tobacco Strategy.
 One objective of the NTS is to “reduce harm associated with continuing use of tobacco and nicotine products” (p11).

 Australia is legally obligated to support tobacco harm reduction as a signatory to the World Health Organisation Framework Convention on Tobacco Control.
 The FCTC provides an obligation on governments to not only allow reduced-risk products but actively promote them as part of implementing their tobacco control policies.
 Currently Australia is in breach of its international obligations as no harm reduction strategies are supported in practice.

 Vaping is a less harmful alternative for adult smokers who are unable to quit smoking on their own or with other methods.
 Vaping delivers nicotine and mimics the familiar hand-to-mouth action, habit and sensations of smoking.

 Nicotine vapes (e-cigarettes, vaporisers, ENDS) heat a liquid nicotine solution into an aerosol which is inhaled and exhaled as a visible mist.
 This is known as ‘vaping’.